phel-lang/phel-lang/doc/content/documentation/api.md

 ```phel
 (< a & more)
 ```
-Check if all given values are in ascending order.
+Checks if each argument is is strictly less than the following argument.
 Returns a boolean.

 ## `<=`

 ```phel
 (<= a & more)
 ```
-Check if all given values are in a non-descending order.
+Checks if each argument is less than or equal to the following argument.
 Returns a boolean.

 ## `=`